 Challenges of stock picking in multichannel eCommerce

 It’s not enough to only sell from your web store nowadays.
-Customers expect you to go where they are so you need to pop up on marketplaces too (Amazon, eBay, Etsy).
-And shoppers aren’t very forgiving, and will happily turn their back on you if your business doesn’t live up to expectations.
-They’ve got a lot of options and they will go where they get great service.
+Specifically, customers expect you to go where they are so you need to pop up on marketplaces too (Amazon, eBay, Etsy).
+And shoppers aren’t very forgiving.
+They will happily turn their back on you if your business doesn’t live up to expectations.
+In fact, they’ve got a lot of options and they will go where they get great service.

 But it’s not all doom and gloom.
 Successfully managing your business across all channels does pay off.
 Especially when we consider stats like these: